pypa/pip/docs/cookbook.rst

-Rather than representing all possible compatibility information in the wheel itself, the wheel design suggests distribution-specific build services.
+Rather than representing all possible compatibility information in the wheel itself, the wheel design suggests distribution-specific build services (e.g. a separate index for Fedora Linux binary wheels, compiled by the index maintainer).
 This is the same solution taken by Linux distributions which all re-compile their own packages instead of installing each other's binary packages.

 Some kinds of precompiled C extension modules can make sense on PyPI, even for Linux.
 Good examples include things that can be sensibly statically